 The ‘why’ question may be the most profound of all.
 Answering ‘why’ helps you better understand the story’s context, which tells you what’s going on, how it affects the characters, and why it matters.

-When you answer these ‘why’ questions, you’re able to more fully comprehend the author’s intent with the characters, plot, theme, and so on.
-On a deeper level, you can also discover the purpose for a character or gain an understanding of the reason for a particular situation.
+When you answer these ‘why’ questions, you’re able to more fully understand the author’s intent with the characters, plot, theme, and so on.
+On a deeper level, you can also discover the purpose for a character or gain insight for why the character finds him or herself in a particular situation.
 An appreciation for these answers allows you to picture beyond what the audience would see.

 When you ask ‘how,’ you instinctively need to find a solution.
 How does this factor into the story?
 How should you interpret this phrase?
 How can you best deliver your lines?
 Studying the script reveals the answers to these different questions.
 A good author or text will provide you with many clues.